-- In the left-nav bar, select the Dashboard page.
+- In the left navigation bar, select the Dashboard page.

 You can double click any of these icons to activate the widget in the lower part of the page.
 Scroll the carousel left or right to find the Device Group List, Devices List, and the Device Health icons.
 Double click each of these to activate them in the Dashboard.

 - In the left navigation bar select Monitor > Device Group Health.

 - On the Device Group Health page, select your device group from the blue pull-down menu.

 - In the Select Device field, select your device.

 - You should now be on the Device Group Health page, with information being displayed about the device.
 This page shows the rules above in action; as they collect data it appears here as status information for the device.
 The Tile View shows status information grouped by topic area.
 For example, the system.cpu tile shows CPU status information, with each colored block representing an aspect of the CPU’s status.